AmaanHUB/intro_to_docker/README.md

 # check running containers
 docker ps

-# check all containers (stopped, exited, running etc)
+# check all containers (stopped, exited,picture running etc)
 docker ps -a

+# logging into a running container with bash
+docker exec -it container_name bash

+# logging into a running container with bash AS ROOT
+docker exec -u 0 -it container_name bash
 ```

-* How docker communicates can be explained in this image below:
+* How docker communicates can be explained simply in this image below:
 ![](https://docs.docker.com/engine/images/architecture.svg)